Surag1234/Games/README.md

 4. Hit the ball with your paddle to score points.
 5. The game ends when one player fails to hit the ball, and the opposing player scores a point.

+# Car Crossing Game

+The "Car Crossing" game is an exciting and challenging turtle-based game where the player controls a car that must safely cross a busy road filled with moving cars.
+This game is implemented using the Turtle graphics library in Python.

+## Game Description

+In the "Car Crossing" game, your objective is to guide a car to the finish line while avoiding collisions with oncoming traffic.
+The player can control the car's movement using the "Up" arrow key.
+The game becomes progressively more challenging as the player advances through levels, with more cars appearing on the road.

+## Gameplay Instructions

+1. Run the game by executing the script in your Python environment.
+2. Control the player's car by pressing the "Up" arrow key to move it forward.
+3. Navigate the car to the finish line at the top of the screen.
+4. Avoid colliding with oncoming cars.
+5. As you reach the finish line, the game will become more challenging with faster and more cars on the road.
+6. The game ends when the player's car collides with any oncoming car.
+7. Your score and level are displayed on the screen.

+## Features

+- User-controlled car movement.
+- Multiple levels with increasing difficulty.
+- Score tracking to monitor your progress.
+- Game over message upon collision with a car.
+- Colorful and interactive graphics using the Turtle library.

+## How to Play

+1. Ensure you have Python and the Turtle library installed on your system.
+2. Run the script, and the game window will appear.
+3. Use the "Up" arrow key to control the car's movement.
+4. Try to cross the road and reach the finish line.
+5. Survive as long as possible while collecting points and advancing to higher levels.

 ## Dependencies

 Both games utilize the Pygame library.
 Make sure you have Pygame installed before running the games.